Research and teaching

 I research on the intersection of classics, patristics, politics, philosophy and theology.
 I have taught undergraduate courses and tutored on related topics.

-I hold a Master of Arts in Philosophy from the University of Oslo, a Bachelor of Arts in Philosophy and Theology from Oxford, and a Bachelor of Science in Economics and Business Administration from the Norwegian School of Economics.
+My DPhil (doctorate) is in Theology and Religion at Christ Church, the University of Oxford.
+I also hold a Master of Arts in Philosophy from the University of Oslo, a Bachelor of Arts in Philosophy and Theology from Oxford, and a Bachelor of Science in Economics and Business Administration from the Norwegian School of Economics.

 Publications